 This course focuses on the theory of operation for the gasoline internal combustion engine.
-Focuses on upper engine and timing components along with their operations.
-Disassembly and assembly, part inspection, use of manuals and repair procedures will be applied.
-You must complete this course with a C or better.
+Students will learn upper engine and timing components along with their operation.
+Tools, disassembly and assembly, parts inspections and the use of repair manuals and proper repair procedures will be followed.
+Students will also learn shop safety, basic hand tools and shop equipment.
+Students must complete this course with a C or better to count toward the Certificate or Associate Degree program in Automotive Services Technology.
+Additionally, to be eligible to earn a grade in this course, students must complete a minimum of 85% of the required lecture and lab hours.
 15 hours of lecture and 90 hours of lab are required.

 Prerequisite(s):